Call Jimenez Legal PA at (786) 220-0730

 However, this only applies if you do not have a prior record.
 If you do have a previous record, then probation is a likely result.
 Jail is also possible if the case warrants it or if the person has an extensive prior criminal history.

 I began my law career as a prosecutor, and I handled domestic violence cases on a regular basis and prosecuted hundreds of cases before I left to begin my private practice.
-I know these cases very well and know how destructive they can be to the family unit.
-If you are looking for an experienced, competent, and compassionate lawyerwho understands the nuances of Florida law and how best to protect your interests, do not hesitate to contact me today.
+As an experienced Miami domestic violence lawyer, I know these cases very well and know how destructive they can be to the family unit.
+If you are looking for a competent and compassionate family law attorney who understands the nuances of Florida law and how best to protect your interests, do not hesitate to contact me today.
 I can quickly provide you with more specific information that may provide immediate relief.
-Contact me today to schedule your in-depth one-hour consultation.